armstrong/armstrong.apps.embeds/README.rst

 and then be stuck for the larger size use case.

 Ultimately, API use can be a finicky thing.
-The best course of action within the Apps.Embeds paradigm is to customize or create a backend and/or response class fitting the API you use and the parameters you may want to query with.
+The best course of action within the AppsEmbeds paradigm is to customize or create a backend and/or response class fitting the API you use and the parameters you may want to query with.
 Have a better idea or an awesome backend?
 Please make a Pull Request!